igauravsehrawat/igauravsehrawat.github.io/_posts/2018-07-28-build-your-own-ngrok.md

 ---
 layout: post
-title: "Localhost on the internet"
+title: "Build your own ngrok in 4 easy steps"
-permalink: /localhost-on-the-internet/
+permalink: /build-your-own-ngrok-4-easy-steps/
 description: "Show your localhost to the internet, the easy way."
 tags: ["localhost", "internet", "ngrok", "localtunnel", "pagekite"]
 share: true
 comments: true
 ---

-# Your Localhost On The Internet And That Too SSL enabled With No Restrictions.
+# Your own personal ngrok.

 ## Introduction
 There are tons of service which provide you the way to expose your localhost on internet.
 We need it for testing 3rd party APIs or show casing current development server.
 For example the most popular ones are: